telerik/ajax-docs/controls/xmlhttppanel/client-side-programming/events/overview.md

 position: 0
 ---

-# Events Overview
+# Client-side Events Overview

-##

-**RadXmlHttpPanel** offers a set of client-side events that let the developer apply the needed logic through the control's[Client-side API]({%slug xmlhttppanel/client-side-programming/xmlhttppanel-object%}):
+**RadXmlHttpPanel** offers a set of client-side events that let the developer apply the needed logic through the control's [Client-side API]({%slug xmlhttppanel/client-side-programming/xmlhttppanel-object%}):

 * **[OnClientResponseEnding]({%slug xmlhttppanel/client-side-programming/events/onclientresponseending%})**—occurs before the data (content) is pasted into the RadXmlHttpPanel.